 So the bargaining is done and the marriage over.
 Often this is when the depression, loneliness and sadness sets in.
 You realise that even if you chose to end the marriage, there is loss.
 Perhaps you have a new partner and you still experience the sadness of what might have been.
 So much loss – your family unit, your in-laws, future family celebrations etc. You are losing the chance to grow old together with grandchildren around your feet.
 Some of your friendship group will vanish and never return and don’t underestimate the loss of your financial stability.

-There’s the physiological response to the separation.
+There’s also the physiological response to the separation.
 You might experience loss of appetite or control of eating, loss of sleep, loss of emotional stability etc.

 Acceptance